ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-05-aws-costing.md

 {% include JB/setup %}

 # Costing
-Cost explorer enables cost forecasting and cost reduction, while Compute Optimizer users ML against CloudWatch metrics to right size resources including Lambda, EC2, AND EBS volumes saving up to 25%.
+The _Cost Explorer_ enables cost forecasting and cost reduction, while the _Compute Optimizer_ uses ML against CloudWatch metrics to right size resources including Lambda, EC2, AND EBS volumes saving up to 25%.

-## Cost allocation Tags &amp; Tag Editor
+## Cost Allocation Tags &amp; Tag Editor
 Cost Allocation Tags show up as column in billing reports; can be applied after activation; takes 24 hours for tags to show up in reports and in console.
 Two types of tags that are activated separately:

  - AWS Generated - ```aws:```
  - User Tags - ```user:```

- Use the [Tag editor](http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) to restriction actions to resources across tons of resources.
-These tags can then be used as *conditions* in policies.
+ Use the [Tag editor](http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) to tage resources across tons in mass.
+Tags can then be used as *conditions* in policies using Resource Based Access Control (RBAC).

 ## Trusted Advisor
 Cost optimization recommendations and service limits come into play here.
 All customers get 7 core checks and recommendations and the ability to get email notifications from the console.
 The full set of Trusted Advisor features are only available for business and enterprise support plans.
 In addition to more features, the ability to add CloudWatch alarms and programmatic access via the Support API are added with enterprise and business support.
 Trusted advisor can also be used to determine service limit issues.
 AWS support center OR the AWS Service Quotas service can be use to increase the limits.

 ## Service Quotas
 Service Quotas enables the management of service quotas via the console, CLI, or SDK.
 In addition you can create CloudWatch alarms.
 AWS support center OR the AWS Service Quotas service can be use to increase the limits.

 ## Budgets &amp; Cost Explorer
 Budgets are an AI based approach to projecting monthly costs.
 By default, there is no budget setup and they don't show refunds.
 Budgets are updated every 24 hours and include SNS/CloudWatch alarms capability.
 Four types of budgets: Usage, Cost, Reservation, Saving Plan.
 Two free budgets then 2 cents a day per budget; up to 5 SNS notifications per budget.

 Budgets Actions can apply an IAM policy, SCP or stop EC2/RDS service AND optionally execute these applications in a workflow.
 Another approach is to use SNS as a trigger a Lambda to move the account to a different OU.